Oliveruy/python-api-challenge/README.md

 - scipy

 ## Additional Notes
-- Ensure that you have obtained API keys for the OpenWeather API and the Geoapify API before running the analysis.
+- Ensure that you have added api_keys.py as a config file for the OpenWeather API and the Geoapify API before running the analysis.
-- Review the README file in the main project directory for overall project instructions and API key management.
+- You will need to place the api key in this api_keys.py once obtained from the website.